MEME-Phoenix/Autonomous-Driving-Cart-MEME/README.md

 ## 🛎️ How To Use

+Our project is based on Ubuntu 18.04.

+- Prerequisites
+  To clone and run this application, you'll need [Git](https://git-scm.com) installed on your computer.
+From your command line:

 ### 1. Object Tracking System with YOLOv5 & DeepSORT

 - Requirements
   Python 3.8 or later with all requirements.txt dependencies installed, including torch>=1.7.
 To install run:
   `pip install -U -r requirements.txt`

-- How to Use
-  To clone and run this application, you'll need [Git](https://git-scm.com) installed on your computer.
-From your command line:

 ```bash
 # Clone this repository